shargon/design-notes/NDX-DN01 - NEO Developer Experience.md

 > "Make the impossible possible, the possible easy, the easy elegant." - Moshé Feldenkrais

-Broad adoption is critical for the NEO platform to deliver on the [Smart Economy vision](https://docs.neo.org/en-us/whitepaper.html#neo-design-goals-smart-economy) outlined in the [NEO white paper](https://docs.neo.org/en-us/whitepaper.html).
+The NEO platform needs broad adoption in order to deliver on the [Smart Economy vision](https://docs.neo.org/en-us/whitepaper.html#neo-design-goals-smart-economy) outlined in the [NEO white paper](https://docs.neo.org/en-us/whitepaper.html).
 As the tech industry has seen play out many times, developers are critical to platform adoption.

-Developers desire two - somewhat contradictory - things: Capability and Simplicity.
+Developers desire two - somewhat contradictory - things: Capability and Productivity.

-Capability in this context means the raw capabilities of the underlying NEO platform.
+Capability in this context means the raw capabilities of the underlying platform.
-Today, NEO provides capabilities for the decentralized management of programmable digital assets via blockchain and smart contract technology.
-These capabilities provide a trusted, intermediary-free technology solution for problems that have traditionally required a trusted central authority to solve.
-Further capabilities for the NEO platform include digital identity, decentralized file/data storage and a blockchain oracle for access to data from outside the blockchain.
-Generally speaking, the more capabilities provided by the core NEO platform, the more powerful solutions developers can build.
+Generally speaking, the more capabilities provided by a platform, the more powerful solutions developers can build and the more business opportunity developers have.

+To date, the NEO platform has provided decentralized management of digital assets via blockchain and smart contract technology.
+NEO continues to innovate, adding new capabilities such distributed decentralized object storage and internet resource access.
+These powerful capabilities provide an economic and technical foundation for building next-generation Smart Economy systems.

-On the other hand, developers want their jobs to be easy and the tools they use to be simple.
-They want to be able to focus on the solution they are building, not learning the platform they are building their solution on.
-Several of NEO's technology choices are intended to simplify the experience for developers building on the NEO platform.
-For example, by providing libraries and Smart Contract compilers for multiple languages (C#, Java, Python and JavaScript to name a few), the NEO platform enables developers to build Smart Contracts using a language they already know instead of forcing them to learn something new.
+On the other hand, developers need to be productive.
+They want their tools to help them capitalize on market opportunities quickly.
+A developer's focus needs to be on the solution they are building, not the platform they are building their solution on.

+NEO enables developer productivity in multiple ways.
+For example, NEO provides libraries and smart contract compilers for multiple programming languages (C#, Java, Python and JavaScript to name a few).
+This approach enables developers to build solutions on NEO using a programming language that they already know.

-While improving the core NEO platform capability is a critical task, this design note and others that follow in the NDX series are focused on delivering a world-class developer experience for the core NEO platform.
-As such, they will be primarily focused on simplifying a Smart Economy developer's life rather than detailing new capabilities of the core NEO platform itself.
+This design note and others that follow in the NDX series will focus on delivering tools, libraries and other assets that improve the productivity of developers targeting the NEO platform.

 ## Developing for the Smart Economy

-In order to specify the tools needed to provide a world-class developer experience, it is first necessary to understand the architecture of a typical Smart Economy solution.
-While Smart Economy is a large solution space with many possible technology approaches, several key elements of architecture appear to be common across most solutions.
+In order to build the tools, libraries and other assets that provide a world-class developer experience, it is necessary to understand the architecture of typical systems that are built on the NEO platform.
+While this is a large solution space with many possible technology approaches, several key elements of architecture appear to be common across solutions.

 Programmable management of digital assets is a critical enabling feature of the Smart Economy.
 The NEO white paper identifies blockchain technology with digital identity and smart contracts as the critical platform pieces that the NEO platform provides to applications for the Smart Economy.

-### Blockchain Decentralized Application Architecture
+### Decentralized Blockchain Application Architecture

 At it's core, a blockchain is an open, decentralized, cryptographically secure ledger of transactions.
-The blockchain runs on a disparate set of nodes, generating ledger entries known as "blocks" that are open for all to inspect and are impossible to forge.
+The blockchain runs on a disparate set of nodes, generating ledger transactions that are grouped into "blocks".
+These transactions specify digital asset ownership, are open for all to inspect and are impossible to forge.
+Ledger transactions can be submitted from external sources or can be programmatically generated by smart contracts.

 Nodes in the blockchain network communicate using a full-duplex, peer-to-peer [protocol](https://docs.neo.org/en-us/network/network-protocol.html) running on top of TCP and/or WebSockets.
-This protocol drives the [consensus algorithm](https://docs.neo.org/en-us/basic/consensus/whitepaper.html) used to generate new blocks as well as to synchronize data between nodes in the blockchain.
+This protocol is used by the [consensus algorithm](https://docs.neo.org/en-us/basic/consensus/whitepaper.html) to generate new blocks of transactions.
+It is also used to synchronize data between nodes in the blockchain.

 Nodes using the peer-to-peer protocol typically establish long-lived connections to multiple other nodes in the blockchain.
-These long-lived connections allow for efficient communication between consensus nodes and they enable notifications about changes to the system - for example, the creation of a new block - to be broadcast across the entire network.
+These long-lived connections allow for efficient communication between nodes and they enable notifications about changes to the system - for example, the creation of a new block - to be broadcast across the entire network.

 Nodes using this peer-to-peer protocol typically have a full copy of the blockchain ledger locally.
 The data generated by the blockchain is non-trivial.